awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 The IoT client supports RSA and EC certificates and keys\.
 The certificate and private key path are specified for the `IoTCertificate` principal in `config.json`\.

 **MQTT Server**
-The local MQTT server manages communication over the local network between the Greengrass core and other Greengrass devices in the group\.
+The local MQTT server manages communication over the local network between the Greengrass core and client devices in the group\.
 AWS IoT Greengrass uses X\.509 certificates with public and private keys for mutual authentication when establishing TLS connections for this communication\.
 By default, AWS IoT Greengrass generates an RSA private key for you\.
 To configure the core to use a different private key, you must provide the key path for the `MQTTServerCertificate` principal in `config.json`\.
 You are responsible for rotating a customer\-provided key\.
 **Private key support**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/gg-sec.html)